 If a person starts to follow your art blog and enjoys your art and articles they will tell their friends and family.

-Lets say that five of their friends start to follow you and they tell their friends.
-Now if each of those five people get five of their friends to follow you, you will have 31 potential customers.
+Let’s say that five of their friends start to follow you and they tell their friends.
+Now if each of those five people gets five of their friends to follow you, you will have 31 potential customers.
 This would have been accomplished just by telling your story.
 You would not have to spend a penny on advertisements, all you would have to do is spend a few moments at your computer.

-Art Blogs Increase Both Online and Offline Art Sales
+Art Blogs Increase Both Online And Offline Art Sales

 How does writing blog posts help people find you online?